PicoMLX/PicoAIProxy/README.md

 - Supports multiple LLM providers such as OpenAI and Anthropic (more to come, stay tuned).
 PicoProxy automatically converts OpenAI Chat API calls to the different providers
 - One click install on [Railway](https://railway.app) and can be installed manually on many other hosting providers.
 [See How to Deploy](#How-to-deploy)

-PicoProxy is written in server-side Swift and uses [HummingBird](https://github.com/hummingbird-project/hummingbird) for its HTTP-server.
+PicoProxy is written in server-side Swift and uses [Hummingbird 2](https://github.com/hummingbird-project/hummingbird) with full async/await support for its HTTP server.

 ### Background